Diagnosing Chronic Pancreatitis

 - Bilirubin Test to measure bilirubin levels in your blood.
 Bilirubin is a yellow substance found in bile that is made when old red blood cells are broken down.
 Bilirubin tests can help doctors see if there may be a blockage in your bile ducts (located in the liver and gallbladder) which suggests gallstone disease and can lead to pancreatitis.

 - Fat-Soluble Vitamin Test (A, D, E, K) to measure vitamin levels in your blood.
 Chronic pancreatitis can lead to low levels of certain vitamins.
-When fat-soluble vitamins are low it indicates chronic malabsorption, meaning you’re not getting the nutrition you need, possibly due to chronic pancreatitis.
+When fat-soluble vitamins are low it indicates chronic malabsorption, meaning you’re not able to digest or absorb these nutrients, possibly due to chronic pancreatitis.

 Patient and Family History of Chronic Pancreatitis